-If you've located a local group on our Map, go ahead and contact them via their website or Facebook page.
+If you’ve located a local group on our Map, feel free to contact them via their website or Facebook page.
 Most groups have contact information readily available.
 Depending on where you live, you may find your city has several BPSA groups; others, none.
 It’s always a great idea to connect with whichever group is closest.
 Some groups may have a waiting list.
 If you’re having trouble reaching a group, contact us.

 Chartering a group requires one or two adults to act as Group Scoutmasters, or GSMs.
 The GSMs are responsible for managing all of the group’s affairs (particularly at the beginning of a group’s inception), registering the charter, finding volunteers, staying connected to the BPSA-US program, and ensuring that the group is scouting in a similar manner to other groups across the United States.

 We recommend that you read through our website, and follow us on Facebook, Twitter, or Instagram, to get an idea of what we’re doing, and who we are.
 BPSA welcomes everyone, in every group, and we are committed to that.
 It’s also a different program than many are used to, though its origin story is familiar.
 Inclusive, traditional scouting looks similar to scouting you’d see around the world.

 If you’d like to start with just your family, or if you live in a sparsely populated area, we offer the BPSA’s 1st Lone Scouts Group.
 Members can register as a Lone Otter, Lone Timberwolf, Lone Pathfinder, or Lone Rover depending on their age for the appropriate section.
 To register as a Lone Otter, Timberwolf, or Pathfinder, you must also have a parent or legal guardian register as a Rover member and act as your primary Leader.
 You may always go on to charter a new group at any time.
 Lone Scouts may not lead children outside their own family.

 For more information about the 1st Lone Scouts, contact us.